 A point source is one that has no angular extent.
 Although real stars have a finite angular extent, they are, for practical purposes with optical telescopes, point sources.
 So, is the image of a star a point?
 No. First, the atmosphere smears out the light from a point source, a very important and deleterious process called seeing.
-However, even if we could put our telescope outside the atmosphere (ala Hubble) a real telescope does not focus a point source into a point image, but rather a "bulls eye" pattern called an Airy disk.
-The reason for this is that light acts as a wave, and waves from different part of the mirror interfere with each other in such a way as to result in the Airy disk pattern.
+However, even if we could put our telescope outside the atmosphere (à la Hubble) a real telescope does not focus a point source into a point image, but rather a "bulls eye" pattern called an Airy disk.
+The reason for this is that light acts as a wave, and waves from different parts of the mirror interfere with each other in such a way as to result in the Airy disk pattern.
 The Airy disk has a central peak, then a series of dark and light annuli.
+Figure 5.5 shows a drawing of an Airy disk, and a cross section of the brightness along a diameter.